roughiz/scautofire/Readme.md

 $ scautofire

 Usage:
-	 scautofire  [command] [Flags]
+	 usage  [command] [Flags]
 Available Commands:
 	 new                     Create a new report scan
 	 addto                   Add a scan into a report already exists

 Flags:
-	 -h, --help                   help for ./scautofire
+	 -h, --help                   help for usage
 	     --type=string            l|h  ['h' for huge scan(all ports) and 'l' for light scan(for commun ports)]           (light by default)
 	     --masscan=string         on|no ['on' to enable masscan and 'no' to disable masscan]                             (enable by default)
 	     --interface=string       The network interface to use with masscan, required if masscan is enabled --rate=int               The speed of masscan, 150<value<1000                                                   (set to 150 by default)

-Use 'scautofire [command] --help' for more information about a command.
+Use 'usage [command] --help' for more information about a command
 ```

 ### Create a new report usage: